obsidiansystems/obelisk/README.md

   - [iOS](#ios)
   - [Android](#android)

+## Overview

+### Why would I use it?

+Obelisk allows you to build high-quality, high-performance web and mobile applications very quickly using [Reflex](https://reflex-frp.org/).
+In minutes you can go from an empty directory to a working prototype of an interactive application that works on web, iOS, and Android, all sharing the same Haskell codebase!
+Obelisk's development environment also enables extremely rapid prototyping and feedback.
+You can take advantage of Haskell's type system across the frontend and backend boundary.
+This means changes to your backend that would break your frontend are immediately detected during development and Haskell's compiler is able to give you a complete "TODO" list of what needs to be updated.

+### Who should consider using it?

+Obelisk is targeted primarily at Haskell developers who want to build high-quality web and/or mobile applications in Haskell without the distractions of manually choosing and integrating technology for every piece of the system.

 ## Installing Obelisk

 1. [Install Nix](https://nixos.org/nix/).
     If you already have Nix installed, make sure you have version 2.0 or higher.
 To check your current version, run `nix-env --version`.
 1. Set up nix caches